Geothermal Frequently Asked Questions

 - Take a look at our geothermal savings calculator to see how much geothermal can save you on your monthly energy bills.

-Q: Can I use a heat pump for radiant floor heating (warm floors)?
+Can I use a heat pump for radiant/hydronic floor heating (warm floors)?

-A: Yes, water-to-water heat pumps heat water instead of air.
+Yes, water-to-water heat pumps heat water instead of air.
 The principle is the same as far as loop piping is concerned.
 Warm water is circulated through the floor to heat the home.
+Our Tranquility Water-to-Water Series of heat pumps are excellent choices to use for radiant or hydronic heating.